Anderycks/HyperHacking.novaextension/README.md

 # Hyper Hacking
 ## Am editor theme by Anderycks

-This is a theme that I, Deryck "Anderycks" Hodge, use.
+This is a theme that I, Deryck Hodge, use.
 I first created a terminal theme matching this colorscheme when I was using Hyper terminal.
 That's why I call this the Hyper Hacking theme.